Logo Banners

 N.I.T.E.
 Ride History

-Ten Years of N.I.T.E.
+N.I.T.E.
 Riding – A Look Back

 Once Upon a (N.I.T.E.)
 Time…

-… over a decade ago, a small band of C.I.B.A. members switched on the headlights and rode through downtown Indianapolis to plot out a possible route for a large-scale late-night ride.
+… a long time ago, a small band of C.I.B.A. members switched on the headlights and rode through downtown Indianapolis to plot out a possible route for a large-scale late-night ride.
 They were headed by Warren Smock, one of C.I.B.A.’s most visionary members (Warren also founded the C.I.B.A.
 Foundation in 1996), who had been thinking for years of starting a late-night ride in Indianapolis and finally led the charge after attending a similar event in Chicago.

 Per Bob, one of the biggest immediate challenges was to recruit sponsor support for the event in its first year.
 Such support was crucial due to the significant up-front expenses that are incurred by large-scale events.
 Moreover, it’s tough to develop sponsor relationships when you’ve don’t yet have a proven product with which sponsors can be associated.
 Fortunately, C.I.B.A. already had proven itself as an event organizer, having run the nationally-known Hilly Hundred Weekend event for over twenty years by that time; in fact, one of the core promotional themes in that first year was “From the People Who Bring You the Hilly Hundred”.
 Warren, in particular, invested countless hours developing sponsorship relationships to help support the inaugural event.